myprizepicks/keycloak-api-rails/README.md

   end
 end
 ```
 In this version, you can call `Keycloak.service` anywhere in your code.
-You can also call `Keycloak.service.decode_and_verify(token)` with an encoded token to decode it, verify it, and return a `JSON::JWT` object.
+You can also call `Keycloak.service.decode_and_verify(token)` with an encoded token to decode it, verify it, and return a hash containing the token payload.

 ## Writing integration tests